 During normal operation, MICBIAS can be set to 2.5 V for better performance.
-However, depending on the model of microphone that is selected, optimal performance might be obtained at another setting, so the performance at a given setting should be verified.
+However, based on the model of the selected microphone, optimal performance can be obtained at another setting and therefore the performance at a given setting must be verified.